eyal1izhaki/scraper/README.md

 Flags:

 -l - Level.
-How deep to scrape
+How deep to scrape.

 -w - Width.
-How many urls to extract from each HTML
+How many urls to extract from each HTML.

 -u - Scrape uniqe URLs only.